Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Experiments

 \subsubsection{Impact of the LOAT Framework in ALFRED\cite{shridhar2020alfred}}

 The LOAT-P system dramatically increased ALFRED's performance in previous experiments.
-To differentiate the impact of the LOAT framework from other improvements, such as advanced segmentation methods, LOAT is rigorously evaluated by integrating it into the Prompter \cite{inoue2022prompter} and FILM \cite{min2021film} systems within the ALFRED benchmark, while keeping all other variables constant.
-The outcomes, detailed in Table \ref{tab:ablation_loat_overall}, unequivocally show enhancements across all measured metrics upon incorporating the LOAT framework.
-Notably, the improvement in goal-found rates is a testament to LOAT's ability to significantly enhance the agent's proficiency in identifying target objects.
+To differentiate the impact of the LOAT framework from other improvements, such as advanced segmentation methods, LOAT is rigorously evaluated by integrating it into the Prompter \cite{inoue2022prompter} and FILM \cite{min2021film} on the ALFRED benchmark, respectively.
+Table \ref{tab:ablation_loat_overall} shows enhancements across all measured metrics upon incorporating the LOAT framework.
+Notably, the improvement in GFR is a testament to LOAT's ability to significantly enhance the agent's proficiency in identifying target objects.
 This underscores the framework's effectiveness in augmenting navigational and object-identification capabilities with insights from both LLM-derived object affinities and training-time preferences, thereby contributing to the overall performance uplift.